jayon-lihm/CPC/README.md

 ---

-CPC is a SNP Genotyping algorithm in large-scale population, specialized in repeated regions.
+CPC is a SNP Genotyping algorithm in large-scale population.
 The method can detect SNPs in small repeated regions that are difficult to be genotyped with conventional methods.
 The method requires "cluster" package in R.

 **1. Generate_AAP_forQuads.sh**